 Whether it is your first criminal offense, or you have been here before, we have the experience you need to protect your rights.
-With the threat of losing driving privileges, incarceration, and a soiled reputation, it is imperative to act quickly and discuss your situation with seasoned legal guidance.
-Here are some of the ways you can be defended from a DUI conviction:
+With the threat of losing driving privileges, incarceration, and a damaged reputation, it is imperative to act quickly and discuss your situation with seasoned legal guidance.
+Here are some of the ways we can help you fight against a DUI conviction:

 - Challenging the result of the field sobriety test and blood or breath test.
 If objective evidence can be provided to show you were not intoxicated at the time of your arrest, your case may be dismissed.
 This method is extremely difficult to prove for those operating without an attorney, making the enlistment of proper legal counsel paramount in your defense.